 2. Just say NO - don't add excuses - So many times I have people approach with requests or opportunities that seem to need immediate answers.
 I love to help others and disappointing people is hard for me.
 I am still learning the art of saying NO!
-If it is at all feasible I want to say yes, but that has bit me one too many times!
+If it is at all feasible, I want to say yes, but that has bitten me one too many times!
 I tried to put things off by saying I would pray about it.
 Better, but not best!
-When I know in the moment that my answer should be no, but I feel like I need an "good excuse" I need to remember - no - is good enough.
+When I know in the moment that my answer should be no, but I feel like I need a "good excuse" I need to remember - no - is good enough.

 3. WAIT & Pray & WAIT - When in doubt - Wait!
 Then pray specifically and give yourself time to wait for His answer.
 Not the answer that you feel guilted into or pressured into!
 A thing can be really good, but if it is not in it's proper time then it can turn bad and quick.
 I will make mistakes, but slowing down and waiting gives me the chance to make well thought out decisions about my boundaries and obligations.
-It also allows me to have other wise people weigh in on the examination process.
+Time also allows me to ask wise people to weigh in on the examination process.

 Tell me what are your some safeguards for balancing boundaries and obligations?
 I can use all the help I can get. ;)

 The time has finally come to slow down, turn inward, and find me again.
 But, as with everything, there is a pendulum swing and I can take it too far.
-I start focusing on what I want, need and am entitled to and end up being unhappy, whiny and no one I want to be around.
+I start focusing on what I want, need, am entitled to and end up being unhappy, whiny and no one I want to be around.
 Focusing on what I don't have instead of counting my blessings slowly turns me sour - every time!
 Instead of balancing life with God's perspective I swing from not caring for myself enough to demanding too much for myself.
 I am learning (oh so slowly) that I need the Spirit's help to stop the swing from going too far one way or the other on any given day in every area of life.
-Dynamic tension takes focus and intention!

 It is a struggle to retain some healthy boundaries and a sense of identity in this rat race.
-Keeping who I am with God is vital, because when I start to let my kids, husband, role, passions or job define me I am in trouble.
+Keeping who I am with God is vital because when I start to let my kids, husband, role, passions or job define me I am in trouble.
 One-on-one my kids can be amazing or moody tyrants and together, mostly they are a cute and noisy circus.
 My husband is sweet and seemingly perfect one moment and the next I think about hopping on a plane and traveling the world solo.
 Being a wife can be absolutely maddening, but thank God for those sweet happily ever after moments that keep you hoping to grow old together.
-Motherhood is fulfilling sometimes and draining others.
-My passions can seem fulfilling but can place my priorities in jeopardy.
-One day work is fulfilling and the next I want to quit.
-My identity needs to be firmly in Christ so I quit returning to life in my own power.
-When will I learn that I need Him every hour - every moment to get the fullness that I am craving and the sustenance I need?!

 Nothing and no one is important enough to allow crowding Him out!

-Yes, He created me with strength and ability, but I have yet to learn which battle hill is worth dying on and which ones I should let Him conquer.
-Just because I can, doesn't mean I should!
 I am afraid I have been a poor example in strategic warfare to those around me.
 I have heard His voice in some matters and have been so blessed through obeying His call to drop certain balls so I can do what He is calling me to do better.
 I took my sweet time getting the message though, and it makes me wonder what I may have missed out on in my delay.
 I have battled so hard in one area and totally lost sight of others that were way more important!
 My days always have adequate time when He is in charge.
 On days I take control I scramble.
 He is sovereign and that I can rest in.
 My journey, though bumpy, will be a part of refining me through His grace and for His glory.

 Why I am still amazed that on those days when I take my time to invite Him to lead, that things go not perfectly, but way more smoothly?
-I get, for those type A peeps like me, way more accomplished!
+I get, for those type-A peeps like me, way more accomplished!
 My eyes are opened to those special God appointments with my kids, the neighbor or my spouse.
 How great to feel that high of being a part of God's work!
 Let's make that happen more!
 I get peace even in the busyness and confidence in the turbulence.
 I know it is because I was fortified against the devil and remembering to be in tune with the Spirit that I can do all things through Him.
-It is not more important to be right, fair, or honest than it is to love.
-And to love right, you need Him!
-Simple morning devotions are good by keeping me connected, but now I know there are ways to turn up the juice!
-So here are a few of my go to Jesus Strategies:

-Anyone one of these are great but when I regularly do them all I can understand why Peter got out of that boat.
+Anyone one of these is great but when I regularly do them all I can understand why Peter got out of that boat.
 Want to feel the power?
 Share with me some ways you connect in with the source of all power!

 All that other stuff has a season but it will fade and then what will I be left with?